-Only 5 minutes to make an easy roasted red pepper romesco sauce, nut free and gluten free.
+Only 5 minutes to make an easy roasted red pepper romesco sauce without nuts, and gluten-free.
 Made with sunflower seeds and hemp hearts, this versatile sauce is perfect for seafood, chicken, roasted vegetables, pasta and more!
+It's bold, zippy and delicious!

 Jump to: